khs0415p/aitimes-agent-crewai/README.md

-# Agent for summarizing key articles from AI-Time using CrewAI
+# Agent for summarizing key articles from AI-Times using CrewAI

 ## Overview